 The Impact: Collapse of the Conversion Funnel

-As a result, visibility becomes revenue.
+In this model, visibility becomes revenue.
 If ChatGPT recommends your product, you’re in the checkout flow.
 If it doesn’t, you’re invisible at the moment of purchase.

 The question isn’t whether this change will stick.
 It’s how quickly it will reshape consumer expectations, and how e-commerce teams should adapt.